Machine learning of pair-contact process with diffusion: Machine Learning of the PCPD

 As explained in \cite{shen2021supervised}, for (1+1)-dimensional bond DP, the paper chooses the generated configuration with a fully occupied lattice as the initial condition.
 And this paper will deal with the data form in the same way.
-We employ Monte Carlo simulations to generate the raw input data needed for ML.
+We employ Monte Carlo simulations to generate the raw input data(see Supplementary Section "PCPD's data sets for training and test") needed for ML.
 It is clear that for non-equilibrium lattice models, the characteristic time $t_{c} \sim L^{z}$ is much larger than the lattice size because of the extra time dimension.
 Therefore, for the sake of calculation, we will truncate the original data for ML.
 For example, in many cases, we will take $T=L$.
 This operation can reduce the amount of computation and the impact of fluctuations in some cases.
 Of course, such processing does not lower the accuracy of the results of ML and is therefore considered feasible.

 In autoencoder, our configuration data is divided into a training set, a validation set, and a test set.
 We use the validation set to adjust the hyper-parameters so that the model is optimal.